People often assume veganism is healthier, so is vegan cheese good for you?

 Vegan cheese is good for you.
 It typically has fewer calories than dairy cheese, however, often lacks the same amount of protein, vitamins, and minerals.

-We’ll guide you through what you need to know about the nutritional value of it so you can determine how to implement it into your vegan diet.
+We’ll guide you through what you need to know about its nutritional value so you can determine how to implement it into your vegan diet.

 Is Vegan Cheese Good for You?